dustinpfister/test_vjs/prototypes/js-javascript-example-mvp-little-city/README.md

 For this whole javaScript example the whole idea is to create and maintain a Minimal Viable Product and to not go nuts with features.
 So for my mvp little city game here I am breaking away from my MVP => Addtional Features => Maintenance way of thinking about a project, and just worrying about what the MVP state of a project is.
 Once I have a solid MVP worked out I might then create one or maybe even a few addtional projects based off of the MVP and a given revision number of this MVP.

+### r0 - Crude start of Little City

+I was able to get much of the general idea up and working with this very first revision of Little City.
+At this point I have all the zones as well as the core data props started.
+However the process at which I am figuring land value and population is very primative and I am not taking into acount the distance to com zones from res zones.
+There are also many varios applaction states that are missing at this point that I think are still very much needed even for an MVP.